GabrielFerreiraDoPrado/DIO_Repositorio/README.md

 # DIO Repository

-Created this repository as an example to learn how to use Git and GitHub.
+This repository was created as an example to learn how to use Git and GitHub.